Are Cell Phones Dangerous?

 This news report published in the New York Daily News indicates that cell phones are dangerous and increase certain health problems notably cancer.
 There are few things that are neutral when it comes to our health.
 Something typically is either healthy or unhealthy – rarely indifferent or neutral to our health.

-Without looking at any science I think most of us would conclude that cell phone usage cannot possibly be good for our health.
+Without looking at any science I think most of us would conclude that cell phone usage, if excessive, cannot possibly be good for our health.
 That seems intuitive.
 How can putting something the emits radiation close to our brains possibly be good for us, right?
 So, we are left with the two alternatives.
 Are cell phones health neutral?
 Or, do they raise the risk of health problems and specifically cancer?

 Cell Phone Radiation